-Conference call etiquette is often assumed but not often spoken about, so before you get on the nerves of your participants, make sure you take a look at our conference call etiquette essentials, because for all you know, you could’ve already been bugging them the whole time!
+Conference call etiquette is often assumed but not often spoken about, so before you get on the nerves of your participants, make sure you take a look at some our conferencing ground rules because for all you know, you could’ve already been bugging them the whole time!

 - Be on time – you wouldn’t show up late for a face-to-face meeting as it looks unprofessional.
 To give your colleagues the courtesy of being on time and ready for the call.

 - Always come prepared – it’s always important that you know how the service works and how to dial in.
 This means keeping the dial-in number and PIN on hand, so you’re not stuck scrambling at the time when the meeting is meant to start.
 If you haven’t dialled in before, it’s best you try to dial in early so you give yourself enough time to troubleshoot in case you run into any complications.
 Forgot your PIN?
 Send it to yourself here.